SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/adding-external-applications-to-application-list.md

     * **Button**: the application icon is displayed in the Navigator in SuperOffice CRM.
 Users can then open the application directly by clicking the icon in the Navigator.
     * **Menu item**: the user can access the application by clicking the **Tools** button ( ![icon][img2] ) in the Navigator and/or by selecting **Other applications** on the main menu (![icon][img1]) in SuperOffice CRM.
     * **Event**: the application is run when SuperOffice CRM opens or closes or on a local update (Travel).
 See step 8.
-You could, for example, run a synchronisation program for a PDA when SuperOffice CRM closes.
+You could, for example, run a synchronization program for a PDA when SuperOffice CRM closes.
     * **Task**: select an option in this list box to make the application accessible from the **Task** tab in the **Selection** screen or the **Task** buttons in various locations in SuperOffice CRM.

         <details><summary>Click here to find out more about the different options.</summary>